bramtayl/Justly/README.md

 - "Pitched notes": the number of pitched notes
 - "Unpitched notes": the number of unpitched notes

-Both kinds of notes both have the following fields:
+Both pitched and unpitched notes both have the following fields:

 - "Beats": When the chord starts, each note in the chord will play for its number of beats.
 - "Velocity ratio": Multiplies the note velocity by this ratio.
 Changing the velocity ratio of a note does not change the current velocity.